rsdoiel/antenna/2023/socal_north_2023.44.md

 date: 2023-10-28, from: The Daily Trojan (USC Student Newspaper)

-<p>Jack Hallinan and Kasey Kazliner report live from Los Angeles Memorial Coliseum.</p>
+<p>Jack Hallinan and Kasey Kazliner report live from California Memorial Stadium.</p>
 <p>The post <a rel="nofollow" href="https://dailytrojan.com/2023/10/28/usc-vs-cal-live-updates/">USC at Cal — as it happened</a> appeared first on <a rel="nofollow" href="https://dailytrojan.com">Daily Trojan</a>.</p>